HERE Modern Slavery Statement

 Supplier Code of Conduct

-HERE extends its human rights standards to every company in its supply chain through the HERE Supplier Code of Conduct and HERE’s Ethical Sourcing program.
-HERE reviews its potential exposure to human rights risks or breaches annually, which includes a standardized questionnaire to suppliers.
+At HERE, we endeavour to extend our human rights standards to every company in our supply chain through our Supplier Code of Conduct and HERE’s Sustainable Procurement program.
+HERE reviews its potential exposure to human rights risks and breaches annually, which includes a standardized questionnaire to suppliers as well as a risk assessment of HERE supply chain against ESG factors by using a software solution.

-Supplier management is a crucial part of our Corporate Responsibility program.
+Supplier management is a crucial part of our Sustainability program.
 HERE continues the push to implement corporate responsibility and ethical practices into every aspect of its supply chain, including the many external vendors, suppliers and service providers with which we collaborate and do business.
-HERE has committed to only working with vendors who share our high ethical standards when it comes to abiding the laws and policies of the countries in which we operate.
-And, to monitor our suppliers’ performance with HERE’s expectations, we established a supplier audit program in 2019.
+HERE has committed to only working with vendors who share our high ethical standards when it comes to abiding by the laws and policies of the countries in which HERE operates.
+To monitor our suppliers’ performance with HERE’s expectations, we established a supplier audit program in 2019.
 In June 2023 we updated our Supplier Code of Conduct.

-HERE Suppliers must not use forced, bonded, compulsory, or imprisoned labour, or allow such practices in their supply chains.
+HERE suppliers shall not use forced, bonded, compulsory, or imprisoned labour, or allow such practices in their supply chains.

 The Supplier Code of Conduct contains specific sections and guidance on ensuring safe methods to report abuses as well as labour and human rights aspects such as a prohibition on using forced, bonded, or compulsory labour.
-We also expressly prohibit the use of child labour and human trafficking by our suppliers and have a commitment to allowing free association.
+HERE also expressly prohibit the use of child labour and human trafficking by our suppliers and has a commitment to allowing free association.

-An important part of upholding Supplier Code of Conduct is ensuring that HERE Suppliers only do business with others that adhere to the same standards of ethics and compliance as HERE expects of its Suppliers.
+An important part of upholding our Supplier Code of Conduct is ensuring that our suppliers only do business with others that adhere to the same standards of ethics and compliance as HERE expects of our suppliers.

-Each HERE Supplier shall have a program in place to conduct due diligence, monitor and control their own business partners to help ensure that they all meet expectations consistent with those set out in Supplier Code of Conduct.
-HERE Suppliers may not engage in any activity prohibited by Supplier Code of Conduct by knowingly employing – or failing to impose appropriate corrective action, up to and including termination, upon a subcontractor or supplier who performs the prohibited activity on behalf of such HERE Supplier.
-HERE Suppliers shall never engage a sub-supplier to undertake any activity that would be prohibited by Supplier Code of Conduct or applicable law if undertaken by HERE Suppliers or their staff.
+Each HERE supplier shall have a program in place to conduct due diligence, monitor and control their own business partners to help ensure that they all meet expectations consistent with those set out in the Supplier Code of Conduct.
+HERE suppliers may not engage in any activity prohibited by the Supplier Code of Conduct by knowingly employing – or failing to impose appropriate corrective action, up to and including termination, upon – a subcontractor or supplier who performs the prohibited activity on behalf of such HERE supplier.
+HERE suppliers shall never engage a sub-supplier to undertake any activity that would be prohibited by the Supplier Code of Conduct or applicable law if undertaken by HERE suppliers or their staff.

 Reporting Mechanisms